Skip to main content

 What is NYDFS Part 500 compliance software?

 §500.17 is the regulator’s nightmare, CISO and CEO sign jointly.
 RiskWatch makes the materiality assessment defensible per section, captures the dual-signature audit trail both signers see, and produces all 8 of the document types DFS examiners always request.
 Most teams have 3 of 8 ready when the examiner shows up.
-Aligned to 23 NYCRR Part 500 , all 23 sections, with officer-defense documentation captured continuously.
+Aligned to 23 NYCRR Part 500 across all 23 sections, with officer-defense documentation captured continuously.

 Why teams move to RiskWatch